Heritage

 Conservation of the fabric

-Conservation works to the King's Gate are being undertaken as part of the project.
-A very light touch approach is being taken to stone repairs, repointing, and cleaning.
-Painstaking attention to detail underpins the conservation works and is evident in the repointing of the inner and outer elevations of the King's Gate and Battlements, where 13 sample boards have been made up to match the mortar to the walls which have seen phases of repair over time.
+Conservation works to the King's Gate were undertaken as part of the project.
+A very light-touch approach was taken to stone repairs, repointing, and cleaning.
+Painstaking attention to detail underpins the conservation works evident in the repointing of the inner and outer elevations of the King's Gate and Battlements, where several sample boards were taken to match the mortar to the walls which have seen phases of repair over time.

 Heritage Consultancy